Bouvier des Flandres Temperament: What's Good About 'Em, What's Bad About 'Em

 More traits and characteristics of the Bouvier des Flandres

-If I was considering a Bouvier des Flandres, I would be most concerned about...
+If I was considering a Bouvier, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-Bouviers MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Bouviers can make a shambles of your house and yard.
+Bouviers require regular opportunities to vent their energy and do interesting things.
+Otherwise they will become bored, which they usually express by destructiveness, often on a large scale!

 - Providing enough socialization.
-Most Bouviers have protective instincts toward strangers.
+Many Bouviers have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they may be suspicious of everyone, which could lead to biting.
-Some Bouviers go in the opposite direction -- without enough socialization, they become fearful of strangers, which can lead to defensive biting.
+Without careful socialization, they may be suspicious of everyone, or even nervous and fearful.

 - Grooming.
-To keep their coat short and free of mats, the Bouvier des Flandres requires regular brushing, and also clipping and trimming every few months.
+To keep his coat short and free of mats, the Bouvier des Flandres requires regular brushing, and also clipping and trimming every few months.
 But don't expect your pet Bouvier to look like the Bouvier des Flandres show dogs you've seen in books or on TV.
-That particular look takes hours of work by experienced show groomers.
+That particular look takes hours of specialized coat work by experienced show groomers.

 - "Shaggy dog syndrome."
 Like all shaggy dogs, the Bouvier des Flandres is a messy dog.
 Leaves, mud, snow, fecal matter, and other debris cling to his rough coat and ends up all over your house.
 When he drinks, his beard absorbs water, which drips on your floors when he walks away.
 When he eats, his beard absorbs food so that when he sniffs your face or presses his head against your leg, YOU end up dirty, too.
 Big shaggy dogs are not suited to fastidious housekeepers.